TPandaz/Pattern-Searching/README.md

 Usage: java Remake > make.txt

-*Note: The '|' has the lowest precedence so it splits everything before and after it into 2 possible states.*
+*Note: The '|' has the lowest precedence so it splits everything before and after it into 2 possible states.
+I have also initialised the start state as a branch state pointing to the first state in the regexp.
+A 'WC' was used to match any literal when a '.' is encountered *

 ## REfind